- Cancer Information

 Learn more about:

-Before talking to your employer, investigate the policies your workplace has for employees with caring responsibilities or what your award says.
+Before talking to your employer, find out about the policies your workplace has for employees with caring responsibilities and what your employment contract, award or enterprise agreement says.

 You and your employer might discuss:

-- the impact of your caring role on your work commitments
+- the impact that your caring role is likely to have on your work commitments and career goals

 - taking time off or setting up flexible working arrangements